eoinkelly/notes/assembler/assembler-arm/book-modern-assembly-lang-prog-with-arm-processor.md

 1. labels
     * always end with `:` e.g. `main:`
     * get converted into the value of the address counter of the currently open section by the assembler
-1. comments
+2. comments
     * `/* multi line like C */`
     * `@ single line like this`
     * `// single line also like this iff file ends in .S`
-1. assembly instructions
+3. assembly instructions
     * _most_ cause the CPU to perform one operation
     * 3 categories of instruction
         1. move data
-        1. perform some computation e.g. addition, subtraction
+        2. perform some computation e.g. addition, subtraction
-        1. perform comparisons and control which part of the assembly to execute next
+        3. perform comparisons and control which part of the assembly to execute next
-1. assembler directives
+4. assembler directives
     * always begin with `.` e.g. `.globl`

 each line of code is organised into four columns

 1. label (optional)
-1. assembler directive or assembly instruction
+2. assembler directive or assembly instruction
-1. operands to the directive or assembly instruction
+3. operands to the directive or assembly instruction (optional)
-1. comment (optional)
+4. comment (optional)

 ### Directives